-FAIR VAL FAIR VALUE TECHNIQUES A VALUATION TECHNIQUES AND KEY INPUTS SIGNIFICANT UNOBSERVABLE INPUTS RELATIONSHIP OF UNOBSERVABLE INPUTS TO FAIR VALUE 2019 \$'000 2018 \$'000 EML Payments AB Contingent consideration in a business combination (see note F6) gent assessed in line with call options of a sembination similar nature using the F6) the Black-Scholes Present value of average annual EBITDA.
+FAIR VALUE FAIR VALUE HIERARCHY VALUATION TECHNIQUES AND KEY INPUTS SIGNIFICANT UNOBSERVABLE INPUTS RELATIONSHIP OF UNOBSERVABLE INPUTS TO FAIR VALUE 2019 \$'000 2018 \$'000 EML Payments AB Contingent consideration in a business combination (see note F6) 8,233 6,879 Level 3 Valuation has been assessed in line with call options of a similar nature using the Black-Scholes Present value of average annual EBITDA.
 An increase in the interest rate used would result in a decrease in the fair value. option pricing model Standard deviation in the value of the underlying asset.
 An increase in standard deviation would result in an increase in the fair value.
 Contingent consideration multiple.
 A slight decrease in the multiple used would decrease the fair value.
 Perfectcard Group Contingent consideration in a business combination (see note F6) 3,598 - Level 3 Valuation has been assessed in line with call options of a similar nature using the Black-Scholes Present value of average annual EBITDA.
 An increase in the interest rate used would result in a decrease in the fair value. option pricing model Standard deviation in the value of the underlying asset.
 An increase in standard deviation would result in an increase in the fair value.
 Contingent consideration multiple.
 A slight decrease in the multiple used would decrease the fair value.
 Total contingent consideration 11,831 6,879